Day of Orientation Resources

 - MATH 1190 CALCULUS I: You can start here if you have a SAT MATH score of 620 or above (ACT MATH 26 or above) AND a high school GPA of 3.2 or above

-Please ensure that you register for the appropriate math class for your major.
-This is not
+Ensure that you register for the most appropriate math class for your major.

 Please visit Placement.kennesaw.edu for information on ALEKS if you did not place directly into your desired math and feel you can go higher.
 This is an intensive combination at-home module/proctored exam.